Microsoft-Web/NodeCamp/Presentation/ConnectingFrontAndBack/ConnectingFrontAndBack/Demo.md

 <a name="Overview" />
 ## Overview ##

-This demo introduces the use of Socket.io in the client-side of the application to listen and send messages to the server.
-Additionally, it shows how to include JS files like JQuery, bootstrap and socket.io to the client adding them in the views.
+This demo introduces the use of Socket.io in the client side of the application to listen and send messages to the server.
+Additionally, it shows how to include JS files like JQuery, bootstrap and socket.io to the client side, adding them in the views.

 <a id="goals" />
 ### Goals ###
 In this demo, you will see how to:

-1. Adding libraries to the Frontend
+1. Add libraries to the Frontend

-1. Listening and handling Socket.io messages in the Frontend
+1. Listen and handle Socket.io messages in the Frontend

 <a name="technologies" />
 ### Key Technologies ###